-- A) Location.
-[Amended 02-11-03 per Planning Board] - 1) Any MAJOR SUBDIVISION within an R-40 District shall be required to adhere to the following procedures for said development. - 2) Any proposed development in an R-20 or R-12 District that meets the minimum LOT size requirement for an OPEN SPACE SUBDIVISION shall be required to adhere to the following procedures for said development. - B) Permitted uses shall be as follows: - 1) All uses permitted in the ZONING DISTRICT within which the OPEN SPACE SUBDIVISION is located. - 2) Open space, private or public, providing for both passive as well as active recreational facilities. - C) Minimum project area permitted for an OPEN SPACE SUBDIVISION shall be as follows: [Amended 07-05-88, 02-11-03, 02-10-04, and 03-23-10 per Planning Board]
+- A. Location. - (1) Any MAJOR SUBDIVISION within an R-40 District shall be required to adhere to the following procedures for said development. - (2) Any proposed development in an R-20 or R-2012 District that meets the minimum LOT size requirement for an OPEN SPACE SUBDIVISION shall be required to adhere to the following procedures for said development. - B. Permitted uses shall be as follows: - (1) All uses permitted in the ZONING DISTRICT within which the OPEN SPACE SUBDIVISION is located. - (2) Open space, private or public, providing for both passive as well as active recreational facilities. - C. Minimum project area permitted for an OPEN SPACE SUBDIVISION shall be as follows:

 ZONING DISTRICT Contiguous Acres Required

 Residential Only With Commercial

 R-40 No Minimum 50 acres

 R-20 15 acres 50 acres

-R-12 5 acres 20 acres
+R-2012 5 acres 20 acres

-- 1) Projects not meeting the minimum acreage requirements of an OPEN SPACE SUBDIVISION shall follow these additional requirements: - a) A preliminary PUBLIC HEARING shall be conducted by the PLANNING BOARD prior to an APPLICANT'S formal submittal application for MAJOR SUBDIVISION approval.
+Projects not meeting the minimum acreage requirements of an OPEN SPACE SUBDIVISION shall follow these additional requirements:

+(a) A preliminary PUBLIC HEARING shall be conducted by the PLANNING BOARD prior to an APPLICANT'S formal submittal application for MAJOR SUBDIVISION approval.
 Prior to this preliminary PUBLIC HEARING, the APPLICANT shall submit two different design review plans for general discussion; one YIELD PLAN showing a SUBDIVISION plan based on conventional regulations, and a second plan design as an OPEN SPACE SUBDIVISION.
-At said preliminary PUBLIC HEARING the APPLICANT shall be responsible for demonstrating that the characteristics of their plan warrant consideration for development as an OPEN SPACE SUBDIVISION. - (i) The disposition of the PUBLIC HEARING shall be executed as per the procedure established in 155-11.
+At said preliminary PUBLIC HEARING the APPLICANT shall be responsible for demonstrating that the characteristics of their plan warrant consideration for development as an OPEN SPACE SUBDIVISION.

+- (i) The disposition of the PUBLIC HEARING shall be executed as per the procedure established in 155-2011.

 - (ii) Within thirty (30) calendar days from the date of PUBLIC HEARING the PLANNING BOARD shall render a determination as to whether the APPLICANT can process his/her application as an OPEN SPACE SUBDIVISION or as a conventional SUBDIVISION.

 - b) An impact statement shall be submitted which details the probable effects of the SUBDIVISION on the following aspects of concern to the City:

 - (i) attendance at public schools;

 - (ii) increase in vehicular traffic;

-- (iii)changes in the number of legal residents;
+- (iii) changes in the number of legal residents;

 - (iv)increases in municipal costs;

 - (v) load on public utilities or future demand for them;

 - (vi)public safety;

 - (vii) changes in tax revenue;

 - (viii) changes in surface drainage;

-- (ix)increased consumption of groundwater;
+- (ix) increased consumption of groundwater;

 - (x) increased refuse disposal;

-- (xi)pollution of water or air;
+- (xi) pollution of water or air;

 - (xii) land EROSION or loss of tree cover;

 - (xiii) disturbance to other aspects of the natural ecology;

 - (xiv) blocking of views;

 - (xv) harmony with the character of surrounding development; and

-- (xvi) location of utilities.
+(xvi) location of utilities.

-- D) Density Allocation.
-[Amended 07-05-88, 04-25-00, and 02-10-04 per Planning Board] The maximum number of DWELLING UNITS permitted in an OPEN SPACE SUBDIVISION shall be determined by a submitted YIELD PLAN.
+- D. Density - (1).
+Density Allocation.
+The maximum number of DWELLING UNITS permitted in an OPEN SPACE SUBDIVISION shall be determined by a submitted YIELD PLAN.
 The resultant number shall not allow a higher density than that provided by a conventional SUBDIVISION on the same PARCEL.